reflectoring/reflectoring.github.io/_posts/2020-09-27-spring-boot-12-factor-app.md

 ## Dev/prod Parity - Build Once - Ship it Anywhere
 > Keep development, staging, and production as similar as possible

 Movement of code across environments has traditionally been a major factor slowing down the development velocity.
-This resulted from difference in the infrastructure used for development and in production.
+This resulted from a difference in the infrastructure used for development and production.

 Containers made this possible to build once and ship to multiple target environments.
-Container make it possible to package all the dependencies including the OS and all dependencies.
+Containers make it possible to package all the dependencies including the OS and all dependencies.

 Spring Boot applications are packaged in Docker containers and pushed to a Docker registry.
 Apart from using a Docker file to create a Docker image, Spring Boot provides plugins for [building OCI image from source](https://reflectoring.io/spring-boot-docker/) with Cloud-Native buildpacks.